Ghislaine Maxwell urges U.S. appeals court to keep damaging deposition secret | Law-Order

 Ghislaine Maxwell urges U.S. appeals court to keep damaging deposition secret

-Maxwell, 58, has said bad publicity from disclosing "intimate, sensitive, and personal" details from her deposition would violate her right against self-incrimination, and imperil a fair trial because prospective jurors may hold it against her.
-"We're concerned about preserving the status quo," Maxwell's lawyer Adam Mueller told a three-judge panel.
+The British socialite has said bad publicity from disclosing "intimate, sensitive, and personal" details from the deposition would violate her right against self-incrimination, and imperil a fair trial because prospective jurors may hold it against her.
+"We're concerned about preserving the status quo," Mueller told a three-judge panel in a nearly 2-1/2-hour hearing.
 "There's going to be a public criminal trial, and this will all be aired in open court ...
-We think that vindicates the public interest as well."
+We think that vindicates the public interest."

-The defamation case settled in 2017, and U.S. District Judge Loretta Preska ordered the deposition unsealed in July.
-Mueller, however, said the deposition was filled with suggestive questions akin to "when did you stop beating your wife," and that Maxwell's denials to certain questions could be as "revealing" as admissions.
+U.S. District Judge Loretta Preska ordered the deposition unsealed in July, saying Maxwell did not overcome the presumption the public had a right to see it.
+Mueller, however, said the deposition was filled with suggestive questions akin to "when did you stop beating your wife," and that Maxwell's denials to certain questions could be as "revealing" as her admissions.

 "It certainly implies that the other side has an evidentiary basis to ask the question," he said.
 David Boies, a lawyer for Giuffre, countered that there was a "substantial presumption" of public access, but drew skepticism from the panel about why his client deserved it.

 "What does she care about it?"
 Circuit Judge Rosemary Pooler asked.
 "Sure she wants the whole thing out, but what's the legally cognizable interest?"
-Boies responded that it was important for materials to be unsealed in an "even-handed way," to ensure that no context is lost.
+Boies responded it was important that materials be unsealed in an "even-handed way," to ensure that no context is lost.

-Christine Walz, a lawyer for the Miami Herald, which also wants the deposition unsealed, said "mere speculation" that releasing the deposition could deprive Maxwell of a fair criminal trial was not sufficient justification to block it.
+Christine Walz, a lawyer for the Miami Herald newspaper, which also wants the deposition unsealed, told the appeals court that Maxwell's "mere speculation" about how an unsealing would affect her criminal trial was no justification to block it.
 Maxwell was arrested on July 2 in New Hampshire, where prosecutors said she had been hiding out.

 She has been locked up in a Brooklyn jail after U.S. District Judge Alison Nathan, who oversees the criminal case, called her an unacceptable flight risk.
-A trial is scheduled for July 2021.
 Epstein, a registered sex offender, killed himself at age 66 in August 2019 at a Manhattan jail while awaiting trial on sex trafficking charges.

-The appeals court is also considering a second Maxwell appeal, from Nathan's refusal to modify a protective order and let her access confidential materials produced by the government.
-Maxwell's lawyers hope to use those materials to convince Preska not to unseal the deposition, saying the judge deserved to know "just how prosecutors obtained the deposition material and who turned it over to them."
+The appeals court also considered a second Maxwell appeal, from Nathan's refusal to let her share materials produced by the government in the criminal case with Preska in the civil case.
+Maxwell's lawyers hope to use those materials to convince Preska not to unseal the April 2016 deposition, saying the judge deserved to know how prosecutors obtained them and from whom.

-Prosecutors have countered that Maxwell has shown no need for the materials, and that her appeal was a "thinly veiled attempt" to have the appeals court declare they gathered evidence illegally.
+Prosecutors countered that Maxwell's appeal was a "thinly veiled attempt" to have the appeals court declare they gathered evidence illegally.
+Assistant U.S. Attorney Lara Pomerantz said ruling for Maxwell would "blur the lines" between the criminal and civil cases, and the court lacked jurisdiction to hear the appeal.

 - READ MORE ON: